Skip to main content

 What It Measures

 This test measures thyroid-stimulating hormone (TSH) in your blood.
-The hormone TSH is released by the pituitary gland and prompts the thyroid to produce hormones.
-When the thyroid works slowly, TSH usually rises; with an overactive thyroid, TSH often falls.
-TSH is often combined with ft4 (free t4) and sometimes ft3 (free t3).
-The body partly converts t4 into t3, the more active thyroid hormone.
+TSH is released by the pituitary gland to signal the thyroid to produce hormones.
+When thyroid hormone levels are low, TSH typically rises; when they are high, TSH usually falls.
+It is often the first test used to evaluate thyroid function.

 Why It Matters